bhishanpdl/Project_Fraud_Detection/README_detailed.md

 obtained from correct method of PCA and scaled properly.

 # Business Problem
-When we purchase something using credit card we do not want anybody else illegally buy stuffs from our account by fraud and want to detect the fradulent activities.
+When we purchase something using credit card we do not want anybody else illegally buy stuffs from our account by fraud and want to detect the fraudulent activities.

 From the given features (V1-V28, Amount, Time) we will build a model that will detect whether the transaction is fraudulent or not.

 Here, Class is 1 means, fraud case and 0 means non-fraud case.
 Out of 1000 transactions, only 2 cases are fraud and other 998 cases are non-fraud.
-This means the dataset is hightly imbalanced.
+This means the dataset is highly imbalanced.

 For the imbalanced dataset, we can not use the usual accuracy metric to assess the performance of the model.
 If we simply build a model to predict all the transactions as non-fraud we will get 99.8% accuracy, which looks extremely good but its totally useless here since it failed to detect a single fraud case.